top of page

 Meghan, originally from Port Elizabeth, South Africa, was a Soloist with Cape Town City Ballet for a decade.
 Her impressive repertoire includes roles such as Clara and the Sugar Plum Fairy in "The Nutcracker," Swanhilda in "Coppélia," the Waltz Girl in George Balanchine’s "Serenade," and Princess Florine in the Bluebird pas de deux from "The Sleeping Beauty."

-Last year, she completed her Dance Teaching Diploma with The Royal Ballet School, where she gained valuable experience teaching at both The Royal Ballet School and English National Ballet School.
+in 2024 she completed her Dance Teaching Diploma with The Royal Ballet School, where she gained valuable experience teaching at both The Royal Ballet School and English National Ballet School.
+She has been teaching at ZEBS since January 2025.

 What has been your most memorable performance?